 Marmot Tours uses information that we collect from and about you, for a variety of business purposes, as follows:

-- In managing your holiday, we may have to disclose some of your information to the providers of the services making up your arrangements (such as hotels, who could be located outside the UK / EEA).
-We may also have to disclose some information to third parties in relation to customer services, credit card processing or other services.
+- In managing your holiday, we may have to disclose some of your information to the providers of the services making up your arrangements (such as hotels).
+We may also have to disclose some information to third parties in relation to customer services, credit card processing, or other services.

-- To allow social sharing functionality – we may share your username, picture and likes.
-By logging in with or connecting with us via a Social Media Service, you are providing your consent to us to share information we collect from and about you with the social media service provider, other users and your friends.
-If you do not want your personal information shared in this way, please do not connect your social media service account with our account and do not participate in social sharing on Services.
+- To allow social sharing functionality – we may share your username, picture, and comments.
+By logging in with or connecting with us via a social media platform, you are providing your consent to share information we collect from and about you with the social media service provider and other users.
+If you do not want your personal information shared in this way, please do not connect your social media service account with our account, and do not participate in social sharing on our social media accounts.

 - To perform business analysis or for other purposes to improve the quality of our business and the products and services we offer.

-- Data Processing and Support in Business Functions: We may also disclose information to organisations who act as data processors on our behalf, or to other organisations that perform business functions on our behalf, some of who are outside the UK / EEA.
-These functions include (but are not limited to) administration providing services, customer care, business management and operation, risk assessment, security and crime prevention / detection, research and analysis, marketing, monitoring, measuring and assessing customer purchasing preferences and trends, dispute resolution, credit checking and debt collection.
+- Data Processing and Support in Business Functions: We may also disclose information to organisations that act as data processors on our behalf, or to other organisations that perform business functions on our behalf, some of who are outside the UK.
+These functions include (but are not limited to) administration providing services, customer care, business management and operation, risk assessment, security and crime prevention/detection, research and analysis, marketing, monitoring, measuring and assessing customer purchasing preferences and trends, dispute resolution, credit checking, and debt collection.

 - In the event of our insolvency we, or any appointed insolvency practitioner, may disclose your personal information to the CAA, and/or ABTA so that they can assess the status of your booking and advise you on the appropriate course of action under any scheme of financial protection.
 The CAA’s General Privacy Notice is at https://www.caa.co.uk/Our-work/About-us/General-privacy-notice/ ABTA’s Privacy Notice is at https://www.abta.com/privacy-notice.